This article was updated on the 6th March, 2023.

-Australia is known globally for the dedication it puts into the research and development of the newest and brightest fields of science and technology, and, nanotechnology.
-The country is investing money, time, and their smartest minds into developing nanotechnology so that its various industries, including agriculture, IT, health, energy, and aeronautics can benefit from innovations in this field.
+Australia is known globally for its dedication to the research and development of the newest and brightest fields of science and technology, including nanotechnology.
+The country is investing money, time, and its smartest minds into developing next-generation nanotechnologies so that its various industries, such as agriculture, IT, health, energy, and aeronautics, can benefit from innovations in this field.

 An Attractive Location for Nanotechnology Research